MARCspec/MARCspec/marc-spec.md

 ## Expressing MARC specs as string

 A MARC spec as string might not fullfil all requirements of definition for a reference to the desired set of data.
 This is because of the nearly unlimited number of options accessing data in a MARC record, like through substrings, regular expressions, rules for repeatable fields and subfields.
-Thus a MARC spec has to concentrate on the basic references and let all other data processing to subsequent data processing funtions.
+Thus a MARC spec has to concentrate on the basic references and let all other data processing to subsequent data processing functions.
 Other MARC spec definitions like used in [marcspec] and [solrmarc] might be more expressive on the level of data processing.

 ### Basic references